barrong77/stock-analysis/README.md

 Purpose of Analysis:

-The purpose of the analysis is for me to learn and get familiar with VBA coding.
-In the exercise, the purpose is the provide a useful dataset to help analyse the entire stock market over multiple years.
+The purpose of the analysis is to refractor in VBA and for me to learn and get familiar with VBA coding.
+In the exercise, the purpose is the provide a useful dataset to help analyse the entire stock market over multiple years and determine which stocks to invest in.
 Finally, the purpose of the project is to frustrate me to the point I rather hang a shower curtain.

 Results: